ashimaryal25-ops/ask-jack/README.md

 ## Demo

-Jack organizes the lab into workspaces — a universal **General Lab** plus a focused tab per machine — and turns a plain-English question into real lab steps with inline photos, videos, and diagrams.
+Jack organizes the lab into workspaces: a universal **General Lab** plus a focused tab per machine.
+A plain-English question becomes real lab steps with inline photos, videos, and diagrams.

 | Explore the lab | Choose how to be guided | Follow steps, with video |
 |:---:|:---:|:---:|